department-of-veterans-affairs/vets-website/content/pages/education/advanced-training-and-certifications.md

     description: ""
 ---

-You can use the GI Bill for more than just academic programs.
-This benefit will help you pay the fees for advanced training and certifications in your area of expertise.
+You can use the GI Bill to help you pay the fees for advanced training, like certifications and licenses if you want to be a certified mechanic, medical technician, attorney, therapist, website developer or other professional.